 DAR State Forest

 In the northwest is a Mass state forest that is most loved for its highland lakes with a pristine swimming beach, large campground, and picnic areas.
+It’s an easy place to stop on a Massachusetts scenic drive.

 The DAR State Forest is one of the best options for camping in Massachusetts state forests because there are 50 campsites all within easy reach of the lake.
 The DAR State Forest campground is on the shores of Upper Highland Lake with multi-use trails leading off for hiking, mountain biking or horseback riding.